 - AWS command line tools

-I haven’t yet tried installing the AWS tools.
-I have all the rest working in Powershell, without the Windows Subsystem for Linux (WSL).
+I haven’t yet tried installing the AWS tools but I have all the rest working in Powershell, without the Windows Subsystem for Linux (WSL).
 Most tools were installed with Scoop.

 I’ll post more about the V and Windows in the future.